-To avoid this problem, other contract approaches evolved, with more shared risk and reward, and they worked better in many cases.
-Even then, however, the legacy thinking of fixed requirements tended to influence agreements and expectations.
+Other contract approaches have evolved to avoid this, with more shared risk and reward.
+In many cases, they worked better.
+But even then, the conventional thinking of fixed requirements tends to influence agreements and expectations.

-Clearly there is a wide range of approaches.
-In general, however, there is almost certainly an understanding that neither extreme delivers the best overall economic value, as discussed in the sections below.
+However, almost everyone generally understands that neither extreme delivers the best overall economic value, as discussed in the sections below.

 Firm Fixed-Price Contracts

-On the left end of the scale are firm fixed-price contracts, which are common in industry today.
-The convenience of this approach is the assumption that the buyer will get exactly what they want and are willing to pay for, as Figure 2 illustrates.
+On the left end of the scale are firm-fixed-price contracts, standard in today’s industry.
+The convenience of this approach is the assumption that buyers will get exactly what they want and are willing to pay for, as Figure 2 illustrates.

-That makes sense on the surface.
+On the surface, this makes sense.
 In addition, it provides an opportunity for competitive bids, which may be required in many cases.
-Competitive bids can potentially provide economic advantages, as the bid should go to the supplier with the highest degree of competence and efficiency.
+In theory, competitive bids can offer economic advantages, as the request can go to the supplier with the lowest cost.

 However, there are many downsides to this approach:

-- It assumes that the buyer’s needs are well known far in advance of implementation.
+- It assumes that the buyer’s needs are well understood before implementation.

-- Those needs must be reflected in requirements specifications and early design details.
-This triggers BUFD, waterfall-based development, and waterfall-based contracts.
+- The buyer’s needs must be reflected in early requirements specifications and design details.
+This triggers Big Design Up-front (BDUF) traditional development and contracts.

-- The contract is typically awarded to the lowest-cost bidder.
-That may or may not be the highest long-term economic value for the buyer.
+- The contract is typically awarded to the lowest-cost bidder, who may not provide the optimal long-term economic value for the buyer.

-Moreover, in order to get a fixed bid, critical decisions are made far too early in the cone of uncertainty (see Principle #3 – Assume variability; preserve options).
-The parties have entered into the “iron triangle” of fixed scope, schedule, and cost.
-But as facts change, both the buyer’s and supplier’s hands are tied to the contract, which now defines a thing no one wants to build or buy exactly as stated.
-Much of the rest of the time is spent negotiating contract changes, and there is much waste in the process.
+Moreover, critical decisions are made far too early to get a fixed bid when little knowledge about the solution is known (see Principle #3 – Assume variability; preserve options).
+The parties have entered into the ‘iron triangle’ of fixed scope, schedule, and cost, as illustrated in Figure 2.
+And if facts change, both the buyer’s and supplier’s hands are tied to the contract, which may now define something no one wants to build or buy precisely as was stated when written.
+Much of the time is spent negotiating contract changes, with significant waste.

 Worst of all, once the agreement is entered, each party has an opposing economic interest:

-- It is to the buyer’s short-term benefit to get as much out of the supplier as possible, for as little money as possible
+- It’s in the buyer’s short-term interest to get as much out of the supplier as possible for as little money as possible

-- It is in the supplier’s best interest to deliver the minimum value necessary to meet the contractual obligations
+- Conversely, it’s in the supplier’s best short-term interest to deliver the minimum value necessary to meet contractual obligations and maximize supplier profits.

-The net result is that the contract type often sets up a win-lose scenario, which thereafter influences the entire business relationship between the parties, typically to the detriment of both.
+The net result is that this type of contract often sets up a win-lose scenario, which then influences the entire business relationship between the parties, typically to the detriment of both.

 Time and Materials Contracts

-Given the above, it’s clear why many in the industry want to move to the right on the spectrum.
-But the far right, time and materials—which might appear to be extremely Agile on the surface—has its challenges as well.
+It’s clear why many would want to move to the right of the spectrum of approaches shown in Figure 1.
+But the time and materials agreements on the far right—which might appear to be highly Agile on the surface—also have their challenges.
 The buyer has only trust to count on.
-Trust is a precious commodity indeed, and we lean on it in Lean, but misunderstandings, changes in market or technical conditions, and changes in buyer or supplier economic models can force trust to take a back seat.
-And after all, it’s in the supplier’s best economic interest to keep being paid for as long as possible.
-This can drag contracts out longer than necessary.
-Coupling this approach to a stage-gate process, whereby real progress can only be known at the end, compounds the problem.
+Trust is a precious commodity, and we depend on it in Lean.
+But misunderstandings, changes in the market or technical conditions, and changes in buyer or supplier economic models can force the trust to take a back seat.
+After all, it’s in the supplier’s financial interest to continue getting paid for as long as possible.
+This can drag contracts out for longer than necessary.
+Coupling this approach with a phase-gate process, whereby real progress can only be known at the end, compounds the problem.

 Challenges can exist on the buyer’s side as well.
-For example, when interviewed during a project postmortem, Stephen W. Warren, executive in charge and CIO of the Department of Veterans Affairs Office of Information and Technology, noted that “according to the project manager, ‘the project was never in crisis’ since they were spending the entire budget every year, and thus were able to renew their funding for the next year.
-Their measure of success at the time was whether the project would continue to get funding, rather than whether it was able to deliver the necessary functionality .”
+For example, when interviewed during a project postmortem, Stephen W. Warren, executive in charge and CIO of the Department of Veterans Affairs Office of Information and Technology, noted that according to the project manager, “the project was never in crisis since they were spending the entire budget every year, and thus were able to renew their funding for the following year.
+The measure of success at the time was whether the project would continue to get funding, rather than whether it could deliver the necessary functionality .”

 A Collaborative Approach to Agile Contracts

-Since neither end point on Figure 1 provides much assurance, perhaps the range in the middle is the sweet spot?
-Possibly, but even then the biases of traditional contracts, whether from the left or right, will likely creep into these agreements and expectations.
-What’s needed is a different approach, one that “trusts but verifies” that the system builders are building the right thing in the right way, provides regular and objective governance for the buyer, and yet allows allows systems builders to have confidence in their customers as well as in implied future economic commitments.
+Since neither endpoint in Figure 1 provides much assurance, perhaps the range in the middle is the sweet spot.
+Possibly, but even then, the biases of traditional contracts—whether from the left or right in Figure 1—will likely creep into these agreements and expectations.
+What’s needed, then, is a different approach that trusts but verifies that the suppliers are building the right thing in the right way.
+Ideally, it provides regular and objective governance for the buyer yet allows suppliers to have confidence in their Customers and implied future economic commitments.

-Characteristics of such an Agile contract type would include the ability to:
+Characteristics of such an Agile contract would include the ability to:

-- Optimize the economic value for both parties in the long term as well as the short term
+- Optimize the economic value for all parties in the short- and long-term

-- Exploit variability via fixed versus variable requirements and adaptive response to new knowledge
+- Exploit variability via adaptive responses to requirements as new knowledge emerges

 - Provide complete and continuous visibility and objective evidence of solution fitness

-- Provide the system builder with near-term confidence of funding, and sufficient notice when funding winds down or stops
+- Offer the supplier near-term confidence in funding and adequate notice when budgeting winds down or stops

-- Motivate both parties to build the best solution possible within agreed-to economic boundaries
+- Motivate all parties to build the best solution possible within agreed-to economic boundaries

 SAFe Managed-Investment Contracts

-Prior to engaging in any significant investment contract for developing a complex system with many unknowns, some due diligence is required.
-In this case, the Customer and Supplier work together to come to terms on the basis of the contract.
-This is the precommitment phase, illustrated in Figure 3.
+Before engaging in any significant investment contract for developing a complex system with many unknowns, some due diligence is required.
+In this case, the Customer and Supplier work together to come to terms based on the contract.
+This is the pre-commitment phase, illustrated in Figure 3.

-During this phase the Customer has specific responsibilities, including understanding the basic constructs and responsibilities of this form of Agile contract, and defining and communicating the larger program mission statement to the Supplier (or potential Suppliers).
+During pre-commitment, the Customer has specific responsibilities, including understanding this Agile contract’s basic constructs and obligations and defining and communicating the more comprehensive program mission statement to the potential supplier(s).

-The Supplier does their initial homework as well.
-This often includes a first analysis of potential feasibility, and alignment of the buyer’s solution needs with the Supplier’s core competence.
-It also demands some understanding of the potential resources that will be required over the initial contract periods, and maybe even a rough cost estimate.
-However, these responsibilities are largely routine, and they can be assumed for the most part.
+The supplier does their initial homework as well.
+This often includes the first analysis of potential feasibility and alignment of the buyer’s solution needs with the supplier’s core competence.
+It also demands an understanding of the personnel and resources required over the initial contract periods and a rough cost estimate.

-The shared responsibilities in the middle, however, start the Customer and Supplier down a path to a more measured investment, one supported by continuous objective evidence of fitness for use.
+The shared responsibilities, illustrated in Figure 3, start the Customer and supplier toward a more measured investment, supported by continuous objective evidence of fitness for use.
 These responsibilities include: